blue-tomato/ElasticsearchFeeder/readme.md

 - `$config->httpProxy = "your-http-proxy-server.xyz:8888";`
 - `$config->httpsProxy = "your-https-proxy-server.xyz:5394";`

-### Override ElasticSearch Connection throw config.php
+### Override ElasticSearch Connection through config.php
-You can override your Connection to ElasticSearch throw `$config->elasticsearchFeederConnectionOverride`.
+You can override your Connection to ElasticSearch through `$config->elasticsearchFeederConnectionOverride`.
 E.g. if you want to work local or on stage Servers with your local ElasticSearch Server but let the Database values untouched.

 ```php
 $config->elasticsearchFeederConnectionOverride = [